Minimal templates

 • FirewallVM, such as the template for sys-firewall: at least qubes-core-agent-networking, and also qubes-core-agent-dom0-updates if you want to use it as the UpdateVM (which is normally sys-firewall).

-• NetVM, such as the template for sys-net: qubes-core-agent-networking qubes-core-agent-network-manager.
+• NetVM, such as the template for sys-net: qubes-core-agent-networking, qubes-core-agent-network-manager, ntpd (or other NTP Service).
+Wi-Fi also requires wpasupplicant, and (optionally) gnome-keyring for saving the Wi-Fi password.
 If your network devices need extra packages for a network VM, use the lspci command to identify the devices, then find the package that provides necessary firmware and install it.
 If you need utilities for debugging and analyzing network connections, install the following packages: tcpdump telnet nmap ncat.

 • USB qube, such as the template for sys-usb: qubes-usb-proxy to provide USB devices to other Qubes and qubes-input-proxy-sender to provide keyboard or mouse input to dom0.